artur-intech/context_menu/README.md

 Initially, it was a part of the [Stack Overflow question](https://stackoverflow.com/q/4909167/2987689), but later ended up in this repository.

+# Features:
+- Extremely lightweight (less than 200 lines of js code)
+- Written in Vanilla JS, CSS and HTML
+- Framework-independent, no third-party dependencies
+- Fully customizable using plain CSS (you can dark mode support by youself with [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme))
+- No effects or animations

 ## Usage

 1. Include the JS module: